 ASC 718 (Stock Compensation) requires that compensation expense be recognized for equity awards based on fair value as of the date of grant.
 For stock options, the Company uses the Black-Scholes pricing model to estimate grant date fair value.
 Costs associated with stock awards are recorded over requisite service periods, generally the vesting period.
 If vesting is contingent on the achievement of performance objectives, fair value is accrued over the period the objectives are expected to be achieved only if it is considered probable that the objectives will be achieved.
-The Company also has an employee stock purchase plan that provides for discounted stock purchase price.
+The Company also has an employee stock purchase plan ("ESPP") that provides for discounted stock purchase price.
 Compensation expense related to the discount is recognized as employees contribute to the plan.
+On May 21, 2013, the Compensation Committee of the Company's Board of Directors suspended operation of the ESPP indefinitely in connection with the restatement of the Company's financial statements described herein (including unavailability of the registration statement covering shares offered under the plan due to the failure of the Company to be current in its filings with the SEC until the Company filed its Form 10-K on December 24, 2013).
+The ESPP was reinstated effective October 1, 2014.